reimagined/resolve/examples/hello-world/README.md

       import resolveAuth from 'resolve-scripts/dist/server/auth'

-      import { Strategy as PassportLocalStrategy } from 'passport-local' import { OIDCStrategy as PassportAzureADStrategy } from 'passport-azure-ad' import { Strategy as PassportGitHubStrategy } from 'passport-github' import { Strategy as PassportGoogleStrategy } from 'passport-google-oauth20'
+      import { Strategy as PassportLocalStrategy } from 'passport-local' import { Strategy as PassportGitHubStrategy } from 'passport-github' import { Strategy as PassportGoogleStrategy } from 'passport-google-oauth20'